2026 Publishing Predictions: The Year of Strategic Focus and Human Connection

 Phil Marshall, Founder and CEO of Spoken, anticipates that "2026 will be the year for breathing new life into backlists, specifically for romance authors.
 With a growing acceptance of digital narration and more channels for distribution of those works, indie authors are recognizing they can deliver readers versions of their work that are on par with what traditionally published authors are able to offer."

 The math is compelling.
 Rather than constantly chasing the next new release, smart publishers will dedicate resources to making their existing catalogs work harder.
 Think of it as compound interest for your intellectual property.
+When you can optimize metadata and refresh covers in hours instead of days, and at a fraction of traditional costs, every title in your catalog becomes a potential growth engine.

 The Translation Rights Revolution